nikki-pru/qa-compendium/docs/products/product-portal/releases/73-release-testing.rst

   * Teams are expected to identify the root cause as critical issues should never be discovered during release testing
   * Teams are expected to work out a prevention plan

+**Link all blocker issues to the Release Testing ticket**
+  * Link blockers to the release testing ticket for better logging
+  * Example ticket: `7.3 CE GA4 Testing`_

 **All Fix Priority 4 issues must be reviewed and labeled**
   * All Fix Priority 4 issues must be evaluated as a blocker or not and updated accordingly
   * Fix Priority 4 issues that are confirmed not blockers should contain the known-issues label